SmithB/ICESat2/README.md

 ## Some tips

-If you are really confident that your changes/additions will not break anything, you can skip the branch creation and just do steps `(1)`, `(4)` and `(5)`:
+1. If you are really confident that your changes/additions will not break anything, you can skip the branch creation and just do steps `(1)`, `(4)` and `(5)`:

     git clone https://github.com/SmithB/ICESat2.gi://github.com/SmithB/ICESat2.git
     cd ICESat2
     git add <program.py>
-    git commit -am 'some message'
+    git commit -am 'Some message'
     git push

 That's it.

-To keep your forked repo in sync with the original (upstream) repo, first point to it:
+2. To keep your forked repo in sync with the original (upstream) repo, first point to it:

     git remote add upstream https://github.com/SmithB/ICESat2.git